The Root of Misinformation at the Center of Meme Culture

 It’s a significant claim I’m making, and I’m confident that anyone who researches this matter will see it clearly just by knowing what to look for.
 It’s been evolving and peaked in 2018 when I lost my voice complete.
 Why would it be so important for him to do this?
 I don’t know, ego?
 But I can see that he probably has built up a pretty penny convincing companies to hire him as immensely valuable to their marketing spends based on reputation alone, as he can even show them that he was the sole creator and sole founder of all of Know Your Meme, and that Know Your Meme is currently his site, where he oversees 14 million uniques a month.

 That’s one of the very best resume items you could get if you are a marketer, and an instant door-opener as people will assume he did all the creating himself, setup the whole business, took it all to market to make it a success, and still remains in charge of it all.
 If I was a marketer I’d blow that up and hang in my marketing reception room.
 That’s way more valuable than a mere co-creator title or an Operating Officer for Rocketboom title.
-My eyebrow certainly made its way slowly upwards as I read this piece by The Atlantic, an otherwise reputable, quality journal that I trust.
+My eyebrow certainly made its way slowly upwards as I read this piece by The Atlantic, a once reputable, quality journal that I can no longer trust.

 You can see that the article has completely and utterly solidified my erasure, even when the article admits he had only two other co-founders.
 Just the three of them: “When Kenyatta Cheese started Know Your Meme in 2008, most people had no idea what a meme was.
 He spent the early days sitting in a dark, ten-by-sixteen-foot room in New York’s Flatiron Building, his two co-founders illuminated by the glow of their laptop screens.”
 It doesn’t say with two of his co-founders, for example, it says with his two co-founders.
 Note also that this doesn’t say that the two co-founders started it.
 He was the only one who started it, and led the founding, and they are his co-founder.
 I’m not looking for sympathy or asking you to care about me, I’m just showing how this works.